MandWdevclub/MandWdevclub.github.io/_posts/2017-01-23-Contextualizing-Sockets-UDP.md

 First off, there are two terms that will be covered in this part of the workshop:
 UDP (User Datagram Protocol) and sockets.
-The fact that UDP has the word "protocol" in it may at first be intimidating until you realize that a protocol is simply a way of doing things.
+The fact that UDP has the word "protocol" in it may at first be intimidating until you realize that a protocol is simply a way of doing things, or an agreed way to communicate.
 For example, the protocol for starting a car is to get into the car, put your keys in the ignition and turn the key.
 See, not so bad.

 So what is UDP then?
 This protocol is a way of reading a series of bytes,